-It’s barely a recipe: a heap of blueberries in a bowl, dolloped with as much or as little sour cream as you want to lavish them with, then sprinkled with brown sugar (light brown, dark brown, Muscovado, palm sugar… no choice is a bad choice), keeping it as tart or making it as sweet as you desire.
+It’s barely a recipe: a heap of blueberries in a bowl, dolloped with as much or as little sour cream as you want to lavish them with, then sprinkled with brown sugar (light, dark, Muscovado, coconut… no choice is a bad choice), keeping it as tart or making it as sweet as you desire.

 The book (now out of print, though used copies are happily and affordably available on Amazon) was a clever precursor to the Harry Potter cookbook, the Narnia cookbook, and today’s overwhelming number of children’s entertainment tie-ins.

 And, even more interestingly, the book is a companion not to the famous Judy Garland film, but to the original L. Frank Baum series, referencing characters like the Winkies (who live in the West) and the Quadlings (who live in the South, ruled by Glinda the Good Witch)!

 The recipe, such as it is, for Blueberries & Cream (which doesn’t even contain exact measurements in the book version) is as complex as I got as a nascent home cook.

 The oddity of pairing savory sour cream with fruit, then topping it with pure sugar, a substance otherwise restricted in our house to morning oatmeal and baked goods, was just experimental enough to catch my attention and easy enough to execute without adult supervision.
 It was lifelong love at first bite.

 Like my annual soft-serve Italian ice tradition, I can’t eat the summer’s first blueberries any other way than napped in sour cream and strewn with moist, crystalline chunks of brown sugar.